Back to all articles

 Timing with Dashas

-One of Vedic astrology's most sophisticated tools is the Vimshottari Dasha system — a 120-year planetary period cycle described extensively in the BPHS.
-Each planet rules a major period (Mahadasha) of varying length, further subdivided into sub-periods (Antardasha).
-Knowing which Dasha you are currently running allows you to contextualise present-life experiences and anticipate energetic shifts.
+One of Vedic astrology's most powerful tools is the Vimshottari Dasha (a 120-year planetary period cycle) described extensively in the BPHS.
+Each planet rules a major period called a Mahadasha — Saturn rules for 19 years, Jupiter for 16.
+Each Mahadasha breaks further into sub-periods called Antardasha.

 Practical Applications

-• Career decisions: Examine the 10th house, its lord, and planets influencing it alongside the current Dasha sequence.
+• Career decisions: Examine the 10th house, its ruling planet, and any planets influencing it, then layer your current Dasha sequence over that picture.

-• Relationship timing: The 7th house, Venus, and Jupiter's transits offer windows for partnership.
+• Relationship timing: The 7th house, Venus, and Jupiter's transits reveal good windows for partnership.

-• Financial planning: The 2nd and 11th houses, along with the Dasha of their lords, illuminate wealth cycles.
+• Financial planning: The 2nd and 11th houses, along with the Dasha of their ruling planets, show you your wealth cycles.

-• Health awareness: The 1st, 6th, and 8th houses, combined with the strength of the Lagnesh, indicate constitutional vulnerabilities.
+• Health awareness: The 1st, 6th, and 8th houses, combined with the strength of your Lagnesh, point to constitutional tendencies worth watching.

 Common Kundli Doshas and Their Remedies

 A Dosha is an astrological affliction or imbalance in the chart.
-Classical literature identifies several significant ones, each with traditional remedies (Upayas) drawn from Vedic practice.
+Think of it like a warning light on a dashboard — it signals something that needs attention, not necessarily disaster.
+Classical literature identifies several significant Doshas, each with traditional remedies called Upayas drawn from Vedic practice.

 Mangal Dosha (Kuja Dosha)

-Traditional remedies include: Kuja Graha puja, recitation of the Mangal Stotra, and in some traditions, marriage between two individuals who both carry the Dosha.
+Traditional remedies include: Kuja Graha puja, recitation of the Mangal Stotra, and in some traditions, marriage between two people who both carry the Dosha.

 Kaal Sarp Dosha

 When all seven classical planets fall between Rahu and Ketu in the chart, Kaal Sarp Dosha is said to be present.
-While not universally accepted across all classical texts, many practising astrologers note its association with karmic intensity and life challenges.
+Not every classical text recognises this configuration equally.
+But many practising astrologers associate it with karmic intensity and recurring life challenges.

 Traditional remedies include: Nagapanchami observances, specific Rudra Abhishek rituals, and Rahu-Ketu Shanti pujas.